bradcordeiro/c4id/README.md

 # C4ID

 NodeJS module to generate C4 IDs.
-As described in [SMPTE ST 2114:2017](https://pub.smpte.org/latest/st2114/st2114-2017.pdf), a C4 ID is a 64 byte SHA512 hash, represented as a 90 character, Base58 string.
+As described in [SMPTE ST 2114:2017](https://pub.smpte.org/latest/st2114/st2114-2017.pdf), a C4 ID is a 64 byte SHA512 hash, represented as a 90 character Base58 string.
 This package does not create SHA512 hashes, it simply converts them to C4 IDs.

 ## Installing / Getting started